FDA Warning: Henna Tattoos More Dangerous than Most People Realize | DC Metro Area Personal Injury Law Blog

 What about henna, or mehndi?

-Henna, a coloring made from a plant, is approved only for use as a hair dye, not for direct application to the skin, as in the body-decorating process known as mehndi.
+Henna, a plant-based coloring, is approved only for use as a hair dye, not for direct application to the skin, as in the body-decorating process known as mehndi.
 This unapproved use of a color additive makes these products adulterated and therefore illegal.
 An import alert is in effect for henna intended for use on the skin.
-FDA has received reports of injuries to the skin from products marketed as henna.
+The FDA has received reports of skin injuries from products marketed as henna.

 Since henna typically produces a brown, orange-brown, or reddish-brown tint, other ingredients must be added to produce other colors, such as those marketed as ‘black henna’ and ‘blue henna.’
 So-called ‘black henna’ may contain the ‘coal tar’ color p-phenylenediamine, also known as PPD.
 This ingredient may cause allergic reactions in some individuals.
 The only legal use of PPD in cosmetics is as a hair dye.
 It is not approved for direct application to the skin.
 Even brown shades of products marketed as henna may contain other ingredients intended to make them darker or make the stain last longer.